What can I do for Ross?

 Ross Tourism Association

-Recently formed, they have set up several tourist information points in the town, have printed town tourist maps, and are about to print up a tourist booklet.
+They have set up several tourist information points in the town, have printed town tourist maps, and a tourist booklet.
 They meet about once a month, work out what needs doing and work towards it.

 This group aims to encourage other creative groups in the town to work together.
-They helped set up the first Ross Busking Festival last year.
-They want to work towards bringing back Ross International Festival, and other events like music and arts.
+They are working towards bringing a 'Dragon Festival' to Ross next year, and other events like music and arts.
 If you want to help with this sort of stuff, this is a good place to meet like minded people.
 They meet about once a month.

 The Library Development Group

 Been going for ages, with the aim of supporting Ross Library in all sorts of ways.
 If that’s important to you, then this is the group to join

 Very well established, and the group behind some of the towns regular events.
 Ross Beer and Cider Festival and Fireworks Night are the best known, but they do all manner of other things.
 All these events need you to help make them a continuing success.